rougesocket/GoodQuotes/README.md

-# 📚 Quotes API - Spring Boot + MongoDB
+# 📚 GoodQuotes API - Spring Boot + MongoDB

 A simple RESTful API for managing inspirational quotes, built with **Spring Boot** and **MongoDB**.